Sign up for the Family Tree Newsletter Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you!

 Here are some other resources and repositories to check:

 - The book Early Church Records of New Castle County, Delaware, by F. Edward Wright and Horace Burr has information from records of Welsh Tract Baptist and Pencader Presbyterian Church (formerly called Welsh Tract Presbyterian).

-- The Pennsylvania Historic Commission has Welsh Tract rent roll extracts from 1748 among its records.
-Search the finding aids main page for the term “welsh tract” to find information on these and other records.
-Each finding aid lists several record groups, so use your web browser’s Find feature to locate instances of the word “Welsh.”
+- The Pennsylvania State Archives has Welsh Tract rent roll extracts from 1748 among its records.
+Use the main search page to search for the term “welsh tract” to find information on these and other records.